bisdn/bisdn.github.io/network_configuration/vlan_bridging_qinq.md

 **WARNING**: Any bridge configured to forward VLAN traffic with either protocol 802.1q or 802.1ad will only forward traffic of the selected VLAN protocol type.
 {: .label .label-red }

+**WARNING**: Stacking VLANs and switching based on both tags is currently not supported.
+See [stacked VLAN support](#stacked-vlan-support) for current behavior and limitations.
+{: .label .label-red }

 ## iproute2

 Creation of the 802.1ad bridge is done with the following commands.